An ill-timed timeout costs Virginia Tech a TD and a win against No. 25 Liberty

-Moments earlier, Virginia Tech (4-3) had blocked Barbir’s 59-yard attempt on fourth and six, with Jermaine Waller scooping up the ball and returning it for an apparent touchdown.
+Given the reprieve, No. 25 Liberty sent its offense back onto the field and managed to get Barbir a little closer.
+He booted a 51-yard field goal, the longest of his career, with one second to play Saturday afternoon at Lane Stadium in Blacksburg, sending Virginia Tech to a 38-35 defeat.

-Officials, however, nullified the sequence after indicating Hokies Coach Justin Fuente had called timeout before the snap, leaving eight seconds on the clock and the score still tied at 35.
+Sure, the defensive breakdowns that have plagued Virginia Tech (4-3) all season played a big role Saturday, but coaching decisions that backfired in the closing seconds doomed the Hokies against a program in just its second full season competing at college football’s highest level.

-“I don’t believe in waiting until the last second to call timeout in those situations because I don’t ever like the kicker to get a free swing at it,” Fuente said.
+“I don’t believe in waiting until the last second to call timeout in those situations, because I don’t ever like the kicker to get a free swing at it,” Fuente said.
 “I hollered timeout.
 I guess I waited too long, so I told the team it’s on me.”

-Liberty’s offense came back onto the field, and quarterback Malik Willis followed with an eight-yard completion to CJ Yarbrough, who stepped out of bounds at the Virginia Tech 33 to stop the clock with a second to go.
+Liberty’s offense came back onto the field with eight seconds remaining, and on fourth and six, quarterback Malik Willis followed with an eight-yard completion to CJ Yarbrough, who stepped out of bounds at the Virginia Tech 33 to stop the clock with a second to go.

-The defense, under first-year coordinator Justin Hamilton, had been aligned for a desperation throw, playing well off the line of scrimmage and allowing Yarbrough to get past the first-down marker for an uncontested reception.
+The defense, under first-year coordinator Justin Hamilton, was aligned for a desperation throw, playing well off the line of scrimmage and allowing Yarbrough to get past the first-down marker for an uncontested reception.

 “We thought they were running a Hail Mary play, so we got our victory team on the field,” Hokies safety Divine Deablo said.
 “Their coach made a good play call and just ran a five-yard out, and that put them in better position.”